nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <u>list clients (UC01)</u>
-2. AddressBook shows a list of clients
+2. UNOFAS shows a list of clients
 3. User requests to sort list of clients (by appointment time or name)
-4. AddressBook updates ordering of clients' contacts.
+4. UNOFAS updates ordering of clients' contacts.

     Use case ends.